sikhote/sinclair.tech/public/assets/md/thoughts/interview-preparations.md

 - Very little design direction and storyboarding
 - Needed to architect supporting multiple brands with a single deployment
 - Many UX decisions were made at development time
-- Many feature requests, but with little requirements
+- Many feature requests, but with few requirements

 ### Working outside of my role: Guild Mortgage

-- Lots of frontend mentoring for coworkers on projects I was not invovled in
+- Lots of frontend mentoring for coworkers on projects I was not involved in
-- Setup CI development pipelines
+- Set up CI development pipelines
 - Architected data integration of React development with legacy PHP websites
 - Created React boilerplate templates for internal teams